brokensandals/blunt-instrument/packages/blunt-instrument-babel-plugin/README.md

     return n == 1 ? n * fac(n - 1);
   }`;

-// All options are optional.
-The defaults are shown here. const opts = {
+// All options EXCEPT ast.id are optional.
+The defaults of the others are shown here. const opts = {
   runtime: {
     mechanism: 'import',
     tracerVar: undefined, // For mechanism='var', make this a string },
   ast: {
-    key: undefined, // If you are going to instrument code from multiple files and generate a
+    id: 'myCode', // This can be any non-empty string, but if you're instrumenting multiple source
-                    // combined trace, give each one a unique key.
-If not specified, sequential
+                  // files that will be traced together, each one should get a unique id.
-                    // integers are used.
     selfRegister: true, // Causes the AST of the original code to be embedded in the generated
                         // code.
 After the code runs, it can be retrieved from trace.asts[key]
     callback: (ast) => {}, // If provided, this function will be called with the AST of the